Decorators’ Showcase and Contests at LA Cookie Con & Sweets Show

 LA Cookie Con & Sweets Show is Proud to Invite All Decorators and Sugar Artists to Showcase Their Work!

 Sugar artists, help us assemble an extravagant display of your best decorated cakes, cookies, cake pops and blown sugar art.
 Your work will be seen by millions on social media and the web, plus our eager attendees, including our esteemed celebrity guests.
-A winner will be chosen in each category by a panel of judges and hosted by Duff Goldman.
+A winner will be chosen in each category by a panel of judges and hosted by Ron Ben-Israel.

 2018’s LACC show will have four categories for your submissions: